The benefits of vapour cryogenic storage v liquid storage

 This is where the benefits and drawbacks of each solution are most obvious.
 Both designs come with pros and cons due to the differing designs of freezer interior.

-Both types of freezer contain liquid phase nitrogen.
+Both types of freezers contain liquid phase nitrogen.
 Rather than being stored directly in the liquid nitrogen, however, vapour phase freezers store samples in the vapour created above.
 Some criticise vapour phase storage freezers for lack of space, with the lower third of the freezer left unusable due to the need for the liquid nitrogen base.
 However, this criticism is outdated now, as it predominantly refers to liquid phase freezers which were simply modified for nitrogen vapour storage, newer units that are designed for purpose don’t tend to experience these storage limitations.

 One major aspect in the design of vapour phase cryogenic freezers that most users can agree on is minimising the chances of contamination, a real issue with liquid phase LN2 freezers.
 Vial explosion is another potential issue that isn’t present in vapour phase storage but is a phenomenon that can occur when just a single drop of LN2 enters a sample vial.
 Subsequently, when it is warmed up, the rapid expansion of the liquid nitrogen to 690 times its volume can cause vials to violently explode, this is not only potentially dangerous, but would also cause sample loss.